 How To: Detect and Report Phishing Scams

-At TherapyNotes, we work hard to keep your records are safe and secure.
+At TherapyNotes, we work hard to keep your records safe and secure.
 Technical security measures and company-wide security procedures ensure that the data in your TherapyNotes account is protected from natural disasters, trained hackers, malware, and other sophisticated security threats that could directly attack our system.

 Despite the publicized nature of widespread hacking attempts, your own communication with others is the most present threat to the security of your data.
 Social engineering refers to attempts to trick you into revealing sensitive information or subverting your basic security procedures.
 Commonly, social engineering takes the form of phishing in which a criminal impersonates a legitimate business and contacts you in an attempt to uncover your username and password, credit card number, or other sensitive information.

 Remember: Your TherapyNotes username and password are essential to the security of your data.
 Never share this information with anyone, even TherapyNotes staff.
 TherapyNotes will never request your username and password, credit card information, or sensitive client data via email or phone.

 To determine if communication from TherapyNotes is authentic: